drewroberts/website/docs/aha.md

 1. **Decoupled Logic:** The frontend shall remain backend-agnostic.
 Connection to Laravel APIs must occur via client-side `fetch` or HTMX.
 2. **Security Standards:** No private API keys or sensitive environment variables shall be exposed in client-side scripts.
 Public endpoints must be protected via CORS and Rate Limiting on the Laravel side.

 ---

+## Article VIII: Code Quality & Standards

+1. **Automated Formatting:** All code must be formatted via Prettier.
+2. **Sorting:** Tailwind classes must be automatically sorted via the `prettier-plugin-tailwindcss` to ensure consistency and reduce merge conflicts.
+3. **Type Safety:** All components and scripts must utilize TypeScript (`.ts`, `.tsx`) where applicable, adhering to the installed TypeScript configuration.

+---